 JULY 12, 2015

-Special to the Observer
+BY HENRY ROCK, Special to the Observer

 Two years ago this month, Tajze Johnson (pronounced Taj) moved to Charlotte from Rochester, N.Y.
 Tajze had a keen vision for his future: get his degree in physical therapy and start a business – a personal shopping service for the aged.
 Little did he know that a chance listening to the radio one Sunday morning would soon accelerate his dreams.